kids encyclopedia robot

 Muurschilderingen in de Euroborg

-Murals of Piet Fransen (left) and Arjen Robben (right) in the Euroborg
+Mural of Piet Fransen (left) and Arjen Robben (right) in Euroborg

 Under Huistra, the team finished 5th in 2010–11 and reached the European competition play-off final; Groningen turned around a 5–1 deficit against ADO Den Haag but lost after a penalty shootout.
-In 2013–14, Groningen won the European competition play-off final under coach Erwin van de Looi and qualified for the 2014–15 UEFA Europa League, losing against Aberdeen in the second qualifying round.
+In 2013–14, Groningen won the European competition play-off final under coach Erwin van de Looi and qualified for the 2014–15 UEFA Europa League, but were eliminated by Aberdeen in the second qualifying round.
 Groningen claimed their first major honour during the season, however, defeating PEC Zwolle 2–0 in the 2015 KNVB Cup final.
-The side became the third Groningen-based team to win a major honour, after Be Quick won the 1919–20 Dutch League Championship and Velocitas claimed the 1933–34 KNVB Cup.
-By winning the cup, Groningen qualified for the 2015–16 UEFA Europa League group stage, gaining only two points from six matches and finished the group in bottom place.
+They became the third Groningen-based team to win a major honour, after Be Quick (1919–20 Dutch League Championship) and Velocitas (1933–34 KNVB Cup).
+By winning the cup, Groningen qualified for the 2015–16 UEFA Europa League group stage.
+They gained only two points from six matches and finished the group in bottom place.
 In 2019, Hans Nijland [nl]—Groningen's CEO since 1996 and the longest-serving director in Dutch professional football—stepped down and was replaced by Excelsior's Wouter Gudde.
-In 2020, Arjen Robben came out of retirement and returned to Groningen as a player; Robben made seven appearances for the club before retiring again in 2021.

 In 2022–23, Groningen finished the season in bottom place, winning only 4 times in 34 matches, and were relegated to the Eerste Divisie for the third time.
 Before the start of the season, the German Frank Wormuth was appointed coach.
 He was sacked in November 2022, after which Wormuth labelled the working conditions as "mentally unsafe".
 Under his successor, Dennis van der Ree, Groningen won only once in 21 matches, and were eliminated from the KNVB Cup at home by amateur club SV Spakenburg.
 During the season, director of football Mark-Jan Fledderus was sacked, and two board members stepped down.
 Gudde concluded the squad was unfit, unbalanced, and lacked quality and "personality".
-Groningen were placed first by HITC Sevens in their ranking of "7 clubs who have had terrible 2022–23 seasons".
+Under coach Dick Lukkien, Groningen finished runners-up in the Eerste Divisie the following season and were promoted back to the Eredivisie with a squad composed of many players who were recruited from Groningen's youth academy; the team defeated direct rivals Roda JC 2–0 on the last matchday to take second place from them.

 Crest and colours